DresdenEngineering/testigos-mvp/README.md

 ## Overview

-This research project explores the development of a swarm intelligence system designed for election observers (i.e., citizens who scrutinize democratic elections).
-The proposed system aims to enhance the traceability of the tallying process, thereby contributing to increased transparency in democratic processes.
+This is a swarm intelligence system designed for election observers (i.e., citizens who scrutinize democratic elections).
+It aims to enhance the traceability of the tallying process, thereby contributing to increased transparency in democratic processes.

 The system is built using [Expo](https://expo.dev/), allowing fast development for both iOS and Android platforms.